Foods to relieve cough and cold

 • Almond butter is a tasty alternative.

-Incorporate these foods into your diet as natural remedies to combat cough and cold symptoms while boosting your immune system.
+Incorporate these foods into your diet as supportive and nourishing options to combat cough and cold symptoms while boosting your immune system.

 Coping with a cough and cold can be challenging, but incorporating the right foods may help ease symptoms and support your immune system.
 Soothing herbs like ginger and turmeric, vitamin-rich fruits, and nourishing broths can provide relief and promote overall wellness.
+It is important to remember that these foods are not a replacement for medical treatment.
 While these foods can support recovery, persistent or severe symptoms should always be evaluated by a healthcare professional.
 Don’t forget to stay hydrated and maintain a balanced diet during illness.

-“Natural foods like fruits, vegetables, herbs and spices are rich in antioxidants, vitamins, and anti-inflammatory compounds that can play a powerful role in reducing the severity and duration of cough and cold symptoms.
-Always seek a medical consultation in case of a persistent cough and cold.”
+“Natural foods like fruits, vegetables, herbs and spices are rich in antioxidants, vitamins, and anti-inflammatory compounds that can play a powerful role in supporting the body’s natural defences and potentially reducing the severity and duration of mild cough and cold symptoms.
+Always seek a medical consultation in case of a persistent cough, high fever, difficulty breathing, or symptoms that worsen over time.”

 Frequently Asked Questions (FAQs)